Alistair Smythe: Fictional character biography

 The Spider-Slayers were a series of robots that sought to destroy Spider-Man.
 The initial generation of Spider-Slayers were created by Alistair Smythe's father, Spencer Smythe.
-Spencer failed to kill Spider-Man—and ended up dying as a result of prolonged exposure to the radioactive samples involved.
-Alistair inherited his father's legacy and gained a new-found hatred toward Spider-Man.
-However, his initial attempt failed when, in a rather humorous misunderstanding, he mistook Mary Jane Watson for Spider-Man.
-Playing along with it to give Peter Parker time to come up with a plan, Mary Jane used a super-powered suit designed by aliens until Alistair was defeated by Parker as Spider-Man.
-Smythe worked for the Kingpin but left in disagreement over how to deal with Spider-Man and went solo.
+Spencer failed to kill Spider-Man and ended up dying as a result of prolonged exposure to the radioactive samples involved.
+Alistair inherits his father's legacy and gains a new-found hatred toward Spider-Man.
+However, his initial attempt fails after he mistakes Mary Jane Watson for Spider-Man.
+In the ensuing battle, Alistair's legs are badly injured.

-After being confined in an asylum, Alistair released himself and took several other inmates with him to construct a new series of Spider-Slayers that tracked Spider-Man across the city.
-He forced the inmates to assist him in the machines' construction and exact revenge.
-After sending a series of slayers after Spider-Man (and all of their inevitable destruction with assistance from others including Scorpion and the Black Cat), Alistair lured Spider-Man to his residence for one final battle.
-Alistair encased himself in an organic carapace that not only served as a full body armour, but also increased his strength and gave him the ability to walk again by interconnecting with his spine.
-The physical structure of the carapace gave Alistair bird-like talons for feet; a long, curved blade-like weapon jutting from each shoulder; a pair of smaller, jagged blade weapons on each forearm; and a specially made web-shooter that fires from the forearm area.
-Eventually, Spider-Man defeated Alistair and made sure he and the surviving asylum inmates had been taken to custody.
+After being confined in an asylum, Smythe releases himself and takes several other inmates with him to construct a new series of Spider-Slayers that track Spider-Man across the city.
+After sending a series of Spider-Slayers after Spider-Man, Smythe lures Spider-Man to his residence for one final battle.
+Smythe utilizes an organic carapace that allows him to walk again by connecting with his spine.
+Eventually, Spider-Man defeats Smythe and ensures that he and the surviving asylum inmates are taken to custody.

-During Scarlet Spider's brief stint as sole web-slinger in town, Smythe (carapaced as the Ultimate Spider-Slayer) started a war utilizing a new set of slayers he intended to sell on the black market.
-These Cyber-Slayers, which could be controlled remotely by turning one's thoughts into the slayers' actions, were initially targeted at Lady Octopus and her crew.
-The Scarlet Spider ended up in the middle of things and temporarily allied with the Cyber-Slayers, a fact that did not go over well with Smythe.